 - If only, if only, if only…

-Also for the record, some IF ONLY’s can be quite beneficial; …if only I had buckled down and graduated, if only I got certified, if only I ate healthier, etc. Those, when coupled with hard work, can become a great blessing.
+For the record, some IF ONLY’s can be quite beneficial.
+If only I buckle down and graduate…if only I get certified… If only I begin to eat healthier and exercise… This kind of thinking, when coupled with hard work and determination, can become a great blessing.

-Now as for the unhealthy ones, let me offer some IF ONLY’s that could actually come to the rescue:
+Yet for the unhealthy thoughts, let me offer some IF ONLY’s that could actually come to the rescue:

-IF ONLY YOU SAW YOURSELF AS JESUS SEES YOU: You’re His child whom He loves and died for, and with whom He wants to have a relationship and guide you in this life.
+If only you saw yourself as Jesus sees you.
+You’re His child whom He loves and died for, and He wants to have a relationship with you and guide you in this life.

 - 1 John 4:10 (NASB) In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation (the payment) for our sins

-IF ONLY YOU KNEW THAT BY LOSING YOUR LIFE (which is to not worry about what you think is unfair), YOU WOULD ACTUALLY FIND YOUR LIFE (which is to enjoy your life and be content right where God has you!):
+If only you knew that by losing your life (which is to not worry about what you think is unfair), you would actually find your life (which is to enjoy living and be content right where God has you).

 - Matthew 16:25 (KJV) For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.

-Let me paraphrase that radical scripture; “whoever grips onto their own life, hyper focusing on IF ONLY’s…will be losing their life, letting it slip away.
-But whoever will lose their life by living for God and being grateful for all of their blessings AND adversities, that one will be finding their life, living it and loving it.
+Let me paraphrase that last, radical scripture.
+Whoever grips onto their own life, hyperfocusing on IF ONLY’s, will be losing their life, letting it slip away.
+But whoever will lose their life by living for God, entering into a relationship with Jesus, and being grateful for all the blessings they already possess, they will be finding their life, and will be living and loving it!

 P.S.
-Here is a video version of this blog; The Trap of “If Only” Thinking; FIVE MINUTE POWER MESSAGE #86
+Here is a video version of this blog:

 Phil Henry is a financial adviser and also an ordained minister who founded and produces short videos and blogs at Phil Henry Power Gospel.